Presenting: ZAP

 Closing

 In conclusion, ZAP expands the scope of AutoML to address the challenge of finetuning pre-trained deep learning models on new image classification datasets.
 By releasing our metadata dataset, which includes evaluations of 275,000 pipelines assessed on 35 popular image datasets, we have established a foundation for further research in this area, and we hope that other researchers will find it useful.
 We are working on expanding our framework to include additional models and datasets, and we are also exploring how this approach can extend to other domains.
 We hope that our work will pave the way for more effective and efficient finetuning of deep learning models, ultimately leading to improved performance across various applications.
+You can read all the details in our full ICML 2022 paper.Our additional algorithm selection methods:

 - Quick-Tune: related to ZAP, Quick-Tune also proposes an efficient method to select an appropriate model and its finetuning hyperparameters but through a meta-learned multi-fidelity performance predictor.
 In contrast to ZAP, Quick-Tune uses also the training learning curves to arrive at a sophisticated performance predictor.
 We empirically show that our resulting approach can quickly select a high-performing pretrained model out of a model hub consisting of 24 deep learning models for a new dataset together with its optimal hyperparameters.